East 55th station: History

 When the Regional Transit Authority was formed on September 5, 1975, it merged the CTS and Shaker Rapid Transit systems, so convenient connection between the lines was needed.
 RTA first encouraged passengers to transfer at East 34th station where a platform level connection had existed since 1971.
 Eventually, the island platform was eliminated along with the separate stairway to East 55th Street, and new low-level platforms were constructed at the western end of the high-level platforms.
 The high-level platforms were shortened, since RTA no longer ran the longer trains for which the platforms were originally designed.

-In 2009, RTA began a complete renovation of the station as it had not received any significant improvements since its original construction and was not ADA compliant.
+In 2009, RTA began a complete renovation of the station as it had not received any significant improvements since its original construction and was not accessible compliant.
 The rebuilt station opened in 2011 and includes a new headhouse built on the northeast corner of East 55th and Bower Ave attached to a new parking lot and bus loop.
 From the headhouse, a bridge extends over the eastbound rapid tracks to a stairway and elevator leading to a single, central island platform.
 After reaching the platform, passengers may proceed forward to the west and walk up a ramp to the high level Red Line platform, or may turn and walk east to the low level Blue/Green Line platform.
 Passengers may also walk from one end of the platform to the other to switch from the Red Line to the Blue/Green Line or vice versa.

-Station layout

 Central Rail Maintenance Facility

-East 55th Station is located adjacent to RTA's Central Rail Maintenance Facility, opened on April 29, 1984 on a 20 acre site.
+East 55th Station is located adjacent to RTA's Central Rail Maintenance Facility, opened on April 29, 1984, on a 20 acre site.
 The yard for all rapid transit cars was built on the site of the former rail yard of the Nickel Plate Road.
 The nearby Kingbury Shops originally built for the Shaker Rapid Transit were closed as operations were consolidated in the Central Rail facility.